azavea/azavea-branding-guide/_pages/identity/open-source.md

 %}

 ### Elevator pitch
+{% include copy-paste.html
-> OpenDataPhilly is a catalog of open data in the Philadelphia region.
-In addition to being the official open data repository for the city, it includes data sets from many organizations in the region.
+  description = "OpenDataPhilly is a catalog of open data in the Philadelphia region.
+In addition to being the official open data repository for the city, it includes data sets from many organizations in the region."
+%}

 ### Tagline
+{% include copy-paste.html
-> Your source for open data in the Philadelphia region.
+  description = "Your source for open data in the Philadelphia region."
+%}

 ## Climate API
 Always capitalize “Climate” and write “API” in all caps.
 It should never be written in upper camel case.
 Visit the [Climate API website](https://climate.azavea.com/) to find out more information.
 The Climate API powers the Climate Lab project and Temperate product.